Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Map/MobileMapSearchAndRoute/readme.md

 ## How to use the sample

 A list of maps from a mobile map package will be displayed.
 If the map contains transportation networks, the list item will have a navigation icon.
 Click on a map in the list to open it.
-Click on the map to reverse geocode the clicked locations's address if a locator task is available.
-If transportation networks are available, a route will be calculated between geocode locations.
+Tap on the map to reverse geocode the tapped locations's address if a locator task is available.
+If transportation networks are available, a route will be calculated between tapped locations.
+Tap again to clear the route result.

 ## How it works